Data Science Interview AMA | Make Your Skills Marketable

 Q: How to transition from one career to another?
 For example, from cloud computing development environment to data science or from marketing and automation to data Science or from software engineering to data science.

-There are always some skills that are transferable.
+There are always some transferable skills.
 If we talk about digital marketing, there is a lot of analytics in this field and requires data science.

 If you’re looking at the big production systems, there are many components of software engineering involved.
 So being skilled in software engineering and data science would be a great advantage.
 For cloud computing, you can deploy your models if the company is big enough for the heavy-duty infrastructure.
 You need to find a role where your skills are transferable.